Mee Goreng

 Instructions

-• Combine all the ingredients in Chili Paste and blend well using a food processor.
+• Combine all the ingredients for the Chili Paste and blend well using a food processor.

-• Heat a wok and add "tumis" or stir fry the Chili Paste until the oil separates from chili.
+• Heat a wok and add the chili paste.
+Stir-fry until the oil separates from the chili.
 Set aside.

-• In a small bowl, combine all the ingredients of the Sauce together.
+• In a small bowl, combine all the ingredients for the Sauce.
 Set aside.

-• Heat up a wok on high heat and add 2 tablespoons of cooking oil.
-Add the garlic, 3 tablespoons of Chili Paste, potatoes, bean curd and squid.
-Stir fry until fragrant.
-Add the yellow noodles and the Sauce and continue stirring.
+• Heat a wok on high heat and add 2 tablespoons of cooking oil.
+Add the garlic, 3 tablespoons of chili paste, potatoes, bean curd, and squid.
+Stir-fry until fragrant.
+Add the yellow noodles and the sauce, then continue stirring.
 Push the noodles to the side of the wok.

-• Add the remaining 1/2 tablespoon cooking oil and crack the eggs on top of the oil.
-Scramble the eggs and mix in with the noodles.
-Add the bean sprouts and quick stir for about 1 minute.
+• Add the remaining 1/2 tablespoon of cooking oil and crack the eggs on top of the oil.
+Scramble the eggs and mix them in with the noodles.
+Add the bean sprouts and stir quickly for about 1 minute.

-• Dish out and garnish with sliced lettuce leaves and lime wedges.
-Squeeze some lime juice all over the noodles before serving.
+• Dish out the noodles and garnish with sliced lettuce leaves and lime wedges.
+Squeeze some lime juice over the noodles before serving.

 Nutrition